-Depending on their content, covert recordings may raise issues of breach of privacy, breach of confidence, or breach of the Data Protection Act 1998.
+Depending on their content, covert recordings may raise issues of breach of privacy, breach of confidence, or breach of the Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR).

 Breach of privacy